-General Fund Expenditures: \$3,909,921
+General Fund Expenditures: \$4,037,566

 General Fund Revenue: \$51,499

 General Fund Positions: 20

 General Fund FTEs: 20.00

-Service Goal Legal Mandate Personnel Unit Coordinate with Human Resources at City Hall to hire new employees, maintain personnel files, train all employees, and administer level two grievances and unemployment and workers' compensation claims. √ Records Unit Collect, maintain and distribute Police activity and incident data in order to provide information to internal and external customers.
+Service Goal Legal Mandate Personnel Unit The goal of the Personnel Unit Activity is to coordinate with Human Resources at City Hall to hire new employees, maintain personnel files, train all employees, and administer level two grievances and unemployment and workers' compensation claims. ~ Records Unit The goal of the Records Unit Activity is to collect, maintain and distribute Police activity and incident data in order to provide information to internal and external customers.
 It has responsibility for permitting bingo games, bazaars and raffles (P.A.
-17-231). ✓ Financial Control Develop and manage the Department's budget including expenditure control, collecting revenues, processing payroll and recommending allocation of financial resources. ✓ Grants Management Actively seek grants and funding sources, apply for same, and to manage active ones. ✓ Quartermaster Order, maintain, and disburse non-technology supplies and equipment to Department personnel. ✓ Information Technology Manage the Kronos time management system, and provide overall support to the Department regarding computers and other technology.
+17-231). ~ Financial Control The goal of the Financial Control Activity is to develop and manage the Department's budget including expenditure control, collecting revenues, processing payroll and recommending allocation of financial resources. ~ Grants Management The goal of the Grants Management Activity is to actively seek grants and funding sources, apply for same, and to manage active ones. ✓ Quartermaster The goal of the Quartermaster Activity is to order, maintain, and disburse non-technology supplies and equipment to Department personnel. ✓ Information Technology The goal of the Information Technology Activity is to manage the Kronos time management system, and provide overall support to the Department regarding computers and other technology.